emmercm/www/src/blog/_postgres-audit-triggers.md

 ---

-title: Keeping a Row Modification Log Using Postgres Triggers
+title: Keeping a Row Modification Log Using PostgreSQL Triggers
 draft: true
 tags:
 - databases
 - postgres

 ---

+You can create an audit log of changes to table rows using triggers and a second table.

 ```sql
 CREATE OR REPLACE FUNCTION audit_trigger()